 In keeping with its commitment to providing a safe, secure and efficient work environment, McPherson College has adopted the following policy as a supplement to existing personnel policies, practices, and procedures.
 In response to the needs of all employees, training will be provided to help them maintain a drug-free work environment.
 Please note Attachment A to this policy that reviews some of the health risks associated with the use of alcohol and illegal drugs.

 All employees of McPherson College, including full- and part-time persons classified as faculty, staff or student workers, must comply with this policy.

 Section 2: Definitions

-“Authorized substance” means only: 1) a lawful over-the-counter drug (excluding any alcoholic beverage) used in the recommended amounts; and 2) a medically prescribed substance, which is lawfully possessed, is used as prescribed, and is being taken under the direction of a physician.
+“Authorized substance” means only: 1) a lawful over-the-counter drug (excluding any alcoholic beverage) used in the recommended amounts; and 2) a medically prescribed substance, which is lawfully possessed, used as prescribed, and taken under the direction of a physician.

 Section 3: Prohibitions

 - The illegal use, possession, manufacture, distribution, or sale of drugs, or drug paraphernalia while on College premises or in College vehicles, while conducting College business, or in any workplace (as defined herein.)